First Air Conditioning System: 12 Useful HVAC Tips If Your New To Your Air Conditioning System

 3. HVAC Tips: Check the Ductwork

-The ductwork is a series of tubes that carries conditioned air throughout your home.
+The ductwork is a series of tubes that carry conditioned air throughout your home.
 Since you can’t see them, it often goes overlooked.

 If you’ve noticed that your home always seems dusty, has a musty smell, or you’re feeling uneven temperatures, it could be time to have the ductwork cleaned.
 Over time, moisture and dust can build up inside the ducts and cause them to clog.